 Having a tight budget means you have to organize and plan where each penny goes and start early!
 That’s exactly why I created this planner to give to you.

-I have put many hours into this 18-page Christmas planner and you can have it for free when you subscribe to my weekly email.
-If you are already a subscriber (thank you!)
-I will send it to you in an email later today.
-This planner is an instant download.
+This 18-page Christmas planner is an instant download.
 That means you download it from the email I will send you, print it and can get started planning the very same day!

 - December calendar